softwaremill/ox/doc/channels/transforming-sources.md

 ## Capacity of transformation stages

 Most source transformation methods create new channels, on which the transformed values are produced.
-The capacity of these channels by default is 0 (unbuffered).
+The capacity of these channels by default is 16 (buffered).
 This can be overridden by providing `StageCapacity` given, e.g.:

 ```scala
 (v: Source[Int]).map(_ + 1)(using StageCapacity(10))